Willowww-oop/GAT315RayEngine/README.md

 Welcome to my Physics Simulator where you will be able to create bodies that will react differently with physics

+The only thing that you'd need to do is download the zip file and then start the program once you've opened it up in visual studio

 Some of the things that are in this simulator are:

 World Gravity; you can change how all of the bodies will react